areebuzair/mesh-particle-blend/README.md

 # mesh-particle-blend
 A Blender addon that creates a point cloud that blends between two meshes using Geometry Nodes

+## Install
+Install the latest version of the addon from [here](https://github.com/areebuzair/mesh-particle-blend/releases).

+> [!WARNING]
+> This version is a test version that has only been used on Blender 4.1.1.
+It works on 4.2.0, but the Geometry Nodes setup becomes incorrect.

 ## Use Addon
 ![Screenshot 2024-11-03 160026](https://github.com/user-attachments/assets/fdea8880-2cfc-4a6f-aa03-301c3095569c)